vyrjana/DearEIS/index.md

 ### Updating

-Updating DearEIS is as simple as adding the `--upgrade` (or `-U`) argument:
+Updating DearEIS is as simple as adding the `--upgrade` (or `-U`) argument to the command shown above:

 ```
 pip install --upgrade deareis
 ```

-**NOTE!** If DearEIS was installed on Windows using the installer, then there should be a shortcut in the start menu that can be run instead to run the command.
+**NOTE!** If DearEIS was installed on Windows using the installer, then there should be a shortcut in the start menu that will run the command.
 Alternatively, the installer can be executed again.